-Many students from Europe come to join MA SES for an academic exchange semester, which gives additional cross-cultural dynamics to the group.
+Many students from Europe come to join MA SES for an academic exchange semester, while our students go on study trips to Europe.
+It gives additional cross-cultural dynamics to the Program.
 For example, in 2015 the Program hosted 6 exchange students and in 2016 – 10 students.

-Each student of MA SES undertakes a research internship in a Russian or international research centre, political organization, NGO or enterprise, according to his research interests and career ambitions.
+Each student of MA SES undertakes a research internship in Russian or international research centres, political organizations, NGOs or enterprises, according to his research interests and career ambitions.
 Their scientific supervisors as well as the DAAD visiting lecturer help them in choosing the destination.
 Working as interns for several weeks, students obtain valuable professional experience and collect data for their master’s theses.